ShuntaIto/weas/README.md

 Set-ExecutionPolicy RemoteSigned
 ```

-## Check your software list
+## Check and update your software list

-Edit softwareList*.txt for your environment.
+You can edit softwareList*.txt for your environment.

-You can see available software list.
+You can see available software list with following command.
 ```
 winget search
 ```